Driftstack DRIFTSTACK docs

 Notes

-• A session destroyed by idle-timeout requires a fresh sessions.create(); sessions are not resumable after destroy.
-Plan your workflow to either keep a session alive with periodic activity or to recreate cleanly when a long pause is expected.
+• A destroyed session requires a fresh sessions.create(); sessions are not resumable after destroy.
+Plan your workflow to recreate cleanly when a long pause is expected.

 • Session-level resource quotas (per-session bandwidth, memory) are not customer-facing today.
 Fleet-level enforcement runs internally; tier concurrent caps are the only customer-visible meter.